ACloninger/capstone-deloitte-travel-models/weeks/01-Introduction.md

 This week's assignments will guide you through the following topics:
 - Introduction to agent based models
-- Introduction to travel mode choicer models
+- Introduction to travel mode choice models

 ## Reading